english language skills

 In fact, one of the best children’s stories for learning English is the worldwide bestselling book series “Harry Potter.”

-This is because “Harry Potter” is available in many formats.
-For reading practice, simply pick up a copy of “Harry Potter” in English from your local bookstore or online.
 If you want listening practice, “Harry Potter” also has audiobooks.
 What about watching “Harry Potter?”
 Well, you can watch all eight movies with English subtitles or subtitles in your native language!

-This tip is especially for advanced learners who already have a good grasp on the English language but are keen to improve further.
+This tip is especially for advanced learners who already have a good grasp of the English language but are keen to improve further.
 Once you’re comfortable with reading at your regular speed, you can challenge yourself to read faster.

 There are many techniques for this.
 The simplest is to set a timer and skim over the text.
 You can also use your finger or a pointer (like a pen) to drag over the text as you read.
 Or, you can focus on the headings, the beginning and the ending of a body of text, since those areas cover the main points.